 - Remove plate and place all the pumpkins in a large bowl, mash well with a potato masher.

-- In another large bowl, mix the rice flour and tapioca flour with a whisk.
+- In another large bowl, mix the rice flour and tapioca starch with a whisk.
 Then add in the coconut milk, agave syrup and vanilla extract, whisk and mix well.

 - Follow by adding all the mashed pumpkin into the flour mixture in step 3.
 Whisk until all the ingredients are well combined.